-Clause 18.04-2 Planning for airports sets out an objective to strengthen the role of Victoria's airports within the State's economic and transport infrastructure and protect their ongoing operation.
+Clause 18.04-1s Planning for Airports and Airfields sets out an objective to strengthen the role of Victoria's airports within the State's economic and transport infrastructure and protect their ongoing operation.
 Strategies to achieve this include:

-- Protect airports from incompatible land-uses; - Ensuring that in the planning of airports, land-use decisions are integrated, appropriate land-use buffers are in place and provision is made for associated businesses that service airports; and - Ensuring the planning of airports identifies and encourages activities that complement the role of the airport and enables the operator to effectively develop the airport to be efficient and functional and contributes to the aviation needs of the State.
+- Protect airports from incompatible land-uses; - Ensuring that in the planning of airports, land-use decisions are integrated, appropriate land-use buffers are in place and provision is made for associated businesses that service airports; and - Ensure the planning of airports identifies and encourages activities that complement the role of the airport and enables the operator to effectively develop the airport to be efficient and functional and contributes to the aviation needs of the State.

-Under clause 18.04-3 Planning for airfields, the Latrobe Planning Scheme stipulates that planning for areas around all airfields will be such that:
+Under Clause 18.04-1s stipulates that planning for areas around all airfields will be such that: